itsmikefuller/sdatools/README.md

 **Author:** Mike Fuller

-**Last Updated:** 5th August 2025
+**Last Updated:** 7th August 2025

 This repository contains the source code for `sdatools`, a **work-in-progress** Python package I am developing to kill two birds with one stone: build my very first Python package whilst refreshing my knowledge of various statistics and data analysis techniques.
-I am taking a bottom-up approach as much as possible: whilst the package occasionally leverages well-known scientific packages like `numpy`, `pandas`, and `scikit-learn`, I aim to build most modules from scratch.
+I am taking a bottom-up approach as much as possible: whilst the package occasionally leverages well-known scientific packages like `numpy`, `pandas`, `scipy` and `matplotlib`, I aim to build most modules from scratch.

 I am regularly producing unit tests in the [`tests`](https://github.com/itsmikefuller/sdatools/tree/main/tests) directory to check that the package's components are behaving as expected.